shaka-project/shaka-packager/docs/source/options/hls_options.rst

     The EXT-X-MEDIA-SEQUENCE documentation can be read here: https://tools.ietf.org/html/rfc8216#section-4.3.3.2.

+--hls_ext_x_program_date_time <time_offset_ms>

+    Adds an EXT-X-PROGRAM-DATE-TIME tag to every Media Segment, with fixed UTC timezone.
+Time offset is the difference in milliseconds between packaging time and live event time.

 --hls_only=0|1

     Optional.
 Defaults to 0 if not specified.
 If it is set to 1, indicates the